ankicommunity/ankicommunity-sync-server/README.md

 install some of the dependencies we need there:

         $ virtualenv ankisyncd.env
-        $ ankisyncd.env/bin/easy_install webob simplejson eventlet
+        $ ankisyncd.env/bin/easy_install webob simplejson

 3. Patch the bundled libanki:

 	$ ./patch_libanki.sh

 4. Copy the example.ini to production.ini and edit for your needs.
-Warning: If you disable SSL, login credentials will be transported in plain text!

 5. Create authentication database: